ray-project/ray/doc/source/serve/production.md

 The price has updated!
 The same request now returns `10` instead of `6`, reflecting the new price.

+### Code Updates

-You can update any setting in any deployment in the config file similarly.
-You can also add new deployment settings or remove old deployment settings from the config.
-This is because `serve deploy` is **idempotent**.
-Your Serve application's will match the one specified in the latest config you deployed– regardless of what config files you deployed before that.
+Similarly, you can update any other setting in any deployment in the config file.
+If a deployment setting other than `num_replicas`, `autoscaling_config`, or `user_config` is changed, it is considered a code update, and the deployment replicas will be restarted.
+Note that the following modifications are all considered "changes", and will trigger tear down of replicas:
+* changing an existing setting
+* adding an override setting that was previously not present in the config file
+* removing a setting from the config file

+Note also that changing `import_path` or `runtime_env` is considered a code update for all deployments, and will tear down all running deployments and restart them.

 :::{warning}
 Although you can update your Serve application by deploying an entirely new deployment graph using a different `import_path` and a different `runtime_env`, this is NOT recommended in production.